BillyParks/PG_Site/README.md

 # ParadiseGrove.com - A Travel Affiliate Website

 This repository contains all the files and articles for the unofficial travel guide to Burleigh Heads, Gold Coast, Australia.
-The website is built with simple HTML and Tailwind CSS and is hosted for free using GitHub Pages.
+The website is built with simple HTML and Tailwind CSS and is hosted using GitHub Pages with a custom domain.

 ---